huggingface/trl/docs/source/nash_md_trainer.md

 ## Get started

-To just run the XPO script to make sure this trainer can run, you can run the following command to train an XPO model with a dummy reward model.
+To just run the Nash MD script to make sure this trainer can run, you can run the following command to train a Nash MD model with a dummy reward model.

 ```bash
 python examples/scripts/nash_md.py \